-If you think traditional boat building has its challenges, you don’t have to look any further than the 10th Annual Beaufort National BoatBuilding Challenge.
+If you think traditional boat building has its challenges, you don’t have to look any further than the Annual Beaufort National BoatBuilding Challenge.
 It’s an afternoon of fun and competition as the event showcases the art, skill and speed of traditional boat builders.
-The event takes place on Saturday, May 6, 2017 .
+The event takes place on the first Saturday in May.

 As expected, sometimes the results for the participants are unexpected.
 Some boats get completed and others don’t.
 Some are truly a work of art and craftsmanship while others are unfinished and may never be completed.
 Some are held together with fasteners and others have lots of caulking.
 Some boats float while some teams end up floating in the water.
 Regardless what happens during the event, there is always a winning team.